udaykd09/Algorithms/README.md

-# leetcode
+# Algorithms
-Solutions to leetcode
+Solutions to variety of algorithms, control flows and Data structures